mantidproject/workspace-sandbox/doc/review_comments.md

 ## Aspects I really like

-1. The use of univerals references to determine wheter the operations can take place in-place or not.
+1. The use of univeral references to determine wheter the operations can take place in-place or not.
 Looks like standard c++ move semantics from the algorithm client's perspective.
 1. Doing away with Properties, in favour of usual c++ function arguments.
 Looks like standard c++ from the algorithm author and callers perspective.
 1. Aligned with the above, better compile-time checking and type safety around combining algoithms with workspaces, and making calls to them.
 1. I like the overall generic workspace exposing iterators for accessing the data.